 - 1/8 cup liquid castile soap

 - 1/8 cup distilled water (should be warm, but not overly hot)

 - 1/8 all-natural aloe vera gel (must be gel, not aloe juice)

-- 1 tablespoon oil (can be any of the ones mentioned in the previous recipe)
+- 1 tablespoon oil (any of the ones previously mentioned)